 Step 3: Find an entry-level job in marketing

 There are numerous different marketing careers you could follow as a marketer.
 Firstly, you need to start with a lower-level marketing job.
-For instance, Advertising Assistant, Marketing Assistant, or Sales Representative, to improve your background skills and acquire the necessary job experience to evolve as a Marketing Manager.
+For instance, Executive Assistant, Advertising Assistant, Marketing Assistant, or Sales Representative, to improve your background skills and acquire the necessary job experience to evolve as a Marketing Manager.
 Once you acquire enough knowledge, you can prepare a case of why you deserve to be promoted to marketing manager by pointing out how you have contributed to the department.

 Step 4: Acquire the necessary skills